verbal-noun/py-module-benchmarker/README.md

 ```

 #### Configuring iterations
-The default program is configured to run 500 times.
+The default program is configured to run each function around 500 times randomly.
 Hence it might take a few seconds to run the program.
 However, if you program is too large or you have lots of functions to compare the benchmark can slow down significantly.
-Hence, the option to define the number of iterations can also be specified.
+Hence, the option to define the **number of iterations** can also be specified.

 You can specify the number of iterations in the terminal.
 ```python